 Samsung Galaxy A71 isn’t much different in design language than what we experience with Galaxy A51 except for the size of the phone.
 Samsung has introduced this phone in Prism Crush Black, Silver, Blue, and Pink editions; all carry a prism-shaped rhythmical pattern on a glossy back cover that is curved from each side.

 The colors are impressive but subtle, giving the camera module a reason to stand out.
 All four lenses are placed along with an LED flash in a rectangular frame that juts out more than A51 and causes a wobbling effect when placed on a flat surface.

 The phone carries usual volume rockers and the power keys on the right side, showing off an impressive tactile finish of the buttons that are easily accessible through the right thumb.

 The bottom area is busy with a 3.5mm audio slot, a USB Type-C, a microphone, and the speaker grille.
 The SIM tray resides on the left side, which can accommodate two nano SIMs and a microSD card.

-The 6.7 inches of the display is a joy to look at, especially the punch hole isn’t as irritating as the waterdrop notch.
-For those who, even, don’t like the cut out can turn it off from the setting area, but this will reduce the precious screen size considerably.
+The 6.7 inches of display is a joy to look at, especially since the punch hole isn’t as irritating as the waterdrop notch.
+Those who, even, don’t like the cut-out can turn it off from the setting area, but this will reduce the precious screen size considerably.